- Military Life Cycle

 Boys & Girls Clubs of America Military Partnership

 - On installation: Youth centers on installations worldwide are affiliated with the Boys & Girls Clubs.
-They offer many of the same programs as traditional clubs.
+They offer many of the same programs as traditional clubs, such as Youth of the Year.

-- Off installation: The collaboration allows active-duty, National Guard and reserve children to attend a local Boys & Girls Club free.
-Check out Mission Youth Outreach for more information.
+- Off installation: The collaboration allows free membership to a local Boys & Girls Club for active-duty, National Guard and reserve children who do not live near or have access to a military youth center.
+Check out Mission: Youth Outreach for more information.

 4-H Military Partnership

-A mentor is an adult your child trusts, admires and respects who provides informal support and guidance and is actively involved in your child's life.
+A mentor is an adult your child trusts, admires and respects who provides informal support and guidance and is actively involved in your child’s life.
 A mentor is not a babysitter, therapist or substitute parent.
-For mentorship programs, visit:
+Contact your installation youth program for mentoring programs available on your installation.

-- Find out if the Foster Grandparents program serves your community.
-To learn more, visit the Corporation for National & Community Service website.
+You can also find out if the AmeriCorps Seniors Foster Grandparent Program serves your community.
+To learn more, visit the AmeriCorps website.

 Do your homework.
-Make sure the program conducts background checks, requires training and ask to see licenses.
-Contact your installation’s Family Advocacy Program for more information.
+Make sure the mentoring program conducts background checks and requires training.

+The Military and Family Life Counseling Program supports service members, their families and survivors with non-medical counseling worldwide.
 Child and youth behavioral military and family life counselors understand the issues military children face and can provide personalized support.
-The programs and services offered vary from one installation to another, so it's best to check with your installation's youth programs/centers directly to discover the options available.
+Reach out to your installation’s youth center to find counseling options available to you and your family.